No content found

 The National Association for Interpretation scholarship program is for college students who are studying natural, historical, and cultural interpretation or a closely related field with career aspirations in the field of interpretation.
 The goal of the scholarship program is to recognize students who have the potential to make an outstanding contribution to the field of interpretation.
 Scholarships are awarded to both undergraduate and graduate students, and may include conference registration, travel, lodging, and other costs.

-The College and University Academic Section has been the coordinator for this national project for over 15 years and is proud to be its supporter.
+The College and University Academics Section has been the coordinator for this national project going on nearly 20 years and is proud to be its supporter.

-Each award recipient must be able to attend the 2023 National Conference, November 7–11, 2023, in Little Rock, Arkansas.
+Each award recipient must be able to attend the 2024 National Conference, December 3-6, 2024, in St. Augustine, Florida.
 Students will be recognized at a scholarship meal, participate in scholarship fundraising activities at the conference, assist in the Interpretive Career Fair as well as help where needed with conference operations.
-It is expected that they will submit for their regional or section newsletters an article outlining their experiences at the National Conference.
+It is expected that they will submit for their regional or section newsletters or social media an article outlining their experiences at the National Conference.

 Eligibility Criteria